simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

         - Vision API, Speech API, etc.
         - an ML model defines what you want your machine learning implementation to learn
     - Machine Learning Studio
+        - Drag-and-Drop visual workspace to build/test/deploy ML solutions
+        - no need to write code (but can)
 - Serverless
     - Azure Functions
         - upload code to be run, no server configuration needed